 - Detective Animal: Snooper and Blabber are a cat-and-mouse detective team.

-- Early-Bird Cameo: Snagglepuss and Hardy Har Har show up as proto versions.
+- Early-Bird Cameo: Snagglepuss ("The Lion Is Busy") and Hardy Har Har ("Laughing Guess") show up as proto versions in two episodes.

-- Evil Twin: One episode has a Mad Scientist creating an army of Snooper robots programmed to commit crimes, so Snooper has to thwart the scientist and clear himself.
+- Evil Twin: The episode "Impossible Imposters" has a Mad Scientist creating an army of Snooper robots programmed to commit crimes, so Snooper has to thwart the scientist and clear himself.
 After he does:Policeman: Good work, Snooper.
 You'll get a big reward for capturing this criminal.

 - The Ghost: Snooper and Blabber's secretary Hazel, who communicates to the duo via a two-way car radio.
 She fills them in on any calls for a case and the status of her parakeet's health.

-- No Celebrities Were Harmed: Snooper is patterned after Archie the bartender from the 1940s radio comedy Duffy's Tavern.
+- No Celebrities Were Harmed: Snooper's voice is patterned after Archie the bartender from the 1940s radio comedy Duffy's Tavern.

-- Private Detective: An Affectionate Parody of the genre.
+- Private Detective: Snooper and Blabber are detective animals, serving as an Affectionate Parody of the private eye genre.

-- Speech-Impaired Animal: Zig-zagged — Blabber slurs his "S's" when he talks.
+- Speech-Impaired Animal: Zig-zagged.
+Blabber speaks with a pronounced lisp, slurring his "S's" when he talks.